 - Personal Information

-Work experience is found in the middle of your resume.
-This is a strategic location because it also brings the Objective Statement and Strengths sections to the attention of the recruiter.
+Work experience is found in the middle of the resume.
+This is a strategic location because it also brings the Objective Statement and Skills sections to the attention of the recruiter.

 Entry Level Hospitality Resume

-Do you have a shot at landing the job even if you have an entry level Hospitality resume?
+Do you have a shot at landing the job even if you have don’t have experience in the hospitality industry?
 Of course!
 But this time you have to be more purposeful when presenting your information.

 Once again, review the job post and see if your current skills list and experience fit the requirements.